Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 #### Mobile device

 * #### Bug
-When on smaller devices under 500px  , the div expands when scissors is chosen making one side lop-sided
+When on smaller devices under 350px  , the div expands when scissors is chosen making one side lop-sided

 * #### Fix
+I decided the best option was to decrease the font size .
+I played around with different sizes and settled at 70% .

 * ##### Verdict
-After implementing the fix the mobile devices under 500px now display constant sizes reliably.
+After implementing the fix the mobile devices under 350px now display constant sizes reliably and does not increase or decrease the size of the div.

 #### images
 * ##### Bug